MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EventLogLevel.md

 # Get-eventloglevel

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-EventLogLevel cmdlet to display a list of event categories and log levels for a specified computer running Microsoft Exchange Server 2010.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Get-EventLogLevel cmdlet to display a list of event categories and log levels for a specified computer running Microsoft Exchange Server 2013.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Get-EventLogLevel cmdlet to display a list of Exchange event categories and the corresponding log levels on Exchange servers.